sbalayan1/pokemon_brawl/SCHEMA.md

 ### TO DO (4/28)
 **DONE**
 1. Delete age column from users table.
     -> Update seed file and remove age column from User.creates.
     -> Check user model, controller, validations, and serializer and remove code for age column.
+    -> update user endpoints
+**DONE**
 2. Update trainer table to team table.
     -> Rename trainer table to team.
     -> Add user_id foreign key to team table.
     -> Enable cascade functionality so that when a user is deleted all of their teams are deleted -> update img_url and gender columns to wins and total battles -> update relationship with teams to user has many teams.
     -> Rename trainer files to teams
-    3. Update user endpoints
+    -> update seed file
+    -> Update routes, serializer, model, and controller **DONE**
+3. update pokemon_teams table
+    -> change trainer_id to team_id
+    -> delete team_member column
+    -> add foreign keys and cascade option

+4. Update Pokemon Table
-    4. Drop Battles tables
+5. Drop Battles tables